Why Hacking Discrimination?

-This hackathon is intended to provide a mechanism for meaningful dialog, learning, networking and solution development.
+The hackathon construct is intended to provide a high impact mechanism for meaningful dialog, learning, networking and solution development.
 Our hope is that prototypes will be developed and commercialized to have far reaching, positive impact.

 We don't think anyone can 'cure' discrimination.
 The issues are essentially disorders of human perception and their aggregate effects in societies.
 We are looking to identify pieces that we can impact and use technology to: